-Tourism is one of very few major industries in Bhutan, but unbridled tourism can quickly consume a country and its culture… especially when the country is home to less than one million people.
+Tourism is one of the very few major industries in Bhutan, but unbridled tourism in Bhutan can quickly consume the country and its culture… especially when the country is home to less than one million people.

 Bhutan doesn’t want to become the next Venice sinking under the weight of millions of holiday goers, nor attract the hordes of culturally insensitive backpackers who flood Southeast Asia, Nepal, and India.
 The country wouldn’t be the same if drunk backpackers in elephant pants staggered by locals in traditional gho and kira.
 And that’s coming from someone who wobbled ‘round Asia in said pants years ago.
 Yes, I admit it.

-Bhutan makes great efforts to adhere to sustainable tourism standards, and we should laud their efforts, not resist them.
-Though their system isn’t perfect, the daily tourist fee is a tried and tested method of limiting tourist numbers, while simultaneously ensuring tourism’s revenues reach the entire population and the majority of tourists are somewhat responsible travelers.
+Bhutan makes great efforts to adhere to sustainable tourism standards, and we should laud their efforts in this age of destructive mass tourism.
+Though their system isn’t perfect, Bhutan’s daily tourist fee is a tried and tested method of limiting tourist numbers, while simultaneously ensuring tourism’s revenues reach the entire population and the majority of tourists are somewhat responsible travelers.
 Critics say limiting tourism to wealthy travelers is elitist—I don’t disagree—but if the system works for Bhutan and locals benefit from it, I don’t think it’s our place to demand otherwise.

-If you’re still upset about the daily fee, remember that travel is a privilege, not a right.
+If you’re still upset about the daily cost of traveling in Bhutan, remember that travel is a privilege, not a right.
 It’s well within the country’s rights to stem the flow of mass tourism using whatever means works best.

 Why Bhutan is really worth your money

 Okay, okay, it’s time for me to get off my soapbox.
-Though sustainable tourism is imperative, Bhutan’s forward thinking policies aren’t the only reason it’s worth your money.
+Although sustainable tourism is imperative, Bhutan’s forward-thinking policies aren’t the only reason it’s worth your money.
 You’ve stuck with me this far, so it’s about time I give you the answer you’ve been waiting for.

 Why is Bhutan worth your money?
-Because it’s freakin’ amazing, and there’s no other place in the world like it.
+Because it’s freakin’ beautiful, and there’s no other place in the world like it.

 While driving through Bhutan, you can feast your eyes on the houses pretty enough to be mistaken for temples lining the country’s hills.
 Some are painted with intricate knots and auspicious animals, while others are painted with hairy, ejaculating phalluses.
 Yes, really.

 In Bhutan, you’ll never have to worry about sharing trekking trails.
 Far from the overcrowded routes of Nepal, even the most popular of Bhutan’s paths are delightfully quiet.
 The country’s 72% forest coverage means you’ll never go too long without a bit of greenery up above.
 Even better, Bhutan’s nature is pristine and clean; an experience I certainly haven’t encountered in other South Asian countries (though I have yet to visit Maldives).

-The vast majority of Bhutan’s people are genuine and kind.
-They want to speak with you out of curiosity or interest, not because they’re scheming to sell you something as in more popular tourist destinations.
-Meeting local people was all too easy when you have an affable local tour guide by my side for (some of) the day.
+The vast majority of people I met were are genuine and kind.
+They wanted to speak with me out of curiosity or interest, not because they’re scheming to sell you something as in more popular tourist destinations.
+Meeting local people was all too easy when I had a local tour guide by my side for (some of) the day.
 Even without Karma’s introductions, I still got talking with all kinds of people during my weeks in Bhutan.

 The most straightforward reason Bhutan is worth your money, however, is the fact that it’s one of the most beautiful places in the world.
 In my humble opinion, anyway.
 Words won’t do that claim justice, so here’s some visual proof instead:

-To Bhutan, or not to Bhutan: that is the question
+To travel to Bhutan, or not to travel to Bhutan?
+That is the question.

 If you don’t have the money, don’t fret.
 Though they’re worlds apart from Bhutan, there are other mountainous countries in this world that are cheaper to visit.
 Nepal is the crowd favorite, though I’d personally recommend Pakistan.

 Think of it this way: choosing where to travel is like buying groceries.
 You can buy cheap, imported apples at your nearest supermarket, or you can head to the farmer’s market for some locally grown, organic apples.
-The supermarket apples may be cheaper, but we all know the farmer’s market apples are the responsible—and tastier!—choice.
+The supermarket apples may be cheaper, but we all know locally-grown apples at farmer’s markets are the responsible—and often tastier—choice.

 Not everyone can afford to shop at a farmer’s market all the time, nor can everyone afford to travel to Bhutan over other destinations.
 But if you have the means and the motivation, I promise choosing Bhutan will be one of the most golden and delicious decisions you can make.